 The Sleek Glass Bob

 The glass bob is the middle part at its most polished, all mirror shine and a razor-clean center split.
-This is the version that launched a thousand screenshots, and it is the sleekest, most modern way to wear the cut.
-The dead-straight part is half the look.
-In my chair, it is the finish clients screenshot most, and it takes about ten minutes with a flat iron once you have the part right.
-Here is how to get it:
+It’s the sleekest, most editorial way to wear the cut, and the dead-straight part does most of the visual work.
+A flat iron and about ten minutes finish the look once the part itself is right.

 - Part the hair dead-center with a fine comb for a sharp, clean line.

-- Flat-iron each section on a low pass, then add a drop of shine serum.
+- Flat-iron each section on a low pass, then smooth a light shine oil over the surface.

 - Keep the ends blunt and healthy, since this much shine shows every split.